ATOM-R (Anatomical Theatres of Mixed Reality) Presents The Operature

 25 screen Interactive Exhibition from 6 – 8pm

-Performance @ 8pm
+Performance starts at 8pm

 The Operature is a live performance and augmented reality (AR) poem engaging themes of anatomical science and spectacle.
 The work’s choreography and use of technology are influenced by research into a series of diverse anatomical histories including early-modern surgical theatres, Francis Glessner Lee's miniature crime scene re-enactments known as the Nutshell Studies of Unexplained Death, and The Stud File, an autobiographical record of the sexual exploits of Samuel Steward, a 20th century tattoo artist, gay pornographer, and friend of Gertrude Stein.